-In my last post, you may remember we talked about the definition of Working Software coming from XP: “Software that passes customer-defined tests in a production (or production-like) environment.”
+In a previous post, you may remember we talked about the definition of Working Software coming from XP (Extreme Programming): “Software that passes customer-defined tests in a production (or production-like) environment.”
 Known in Scrum as “Done”.
 If your work is not passing the acceptance tests you agreed with your customer in the production environment, or an environment that is as identical to the production environment as to make no difference, there is a risk that it will come back to you.
 In other words, if your work does not meet this criteria, it is not yet completely integrated.

 This brings me to a conversation, a very common conversation, that happens in pretty much every Certified Scrum Developer course I run.
 The conversation starts with me asking the class how many of them are practising Continuous Integration.
 Most participants raise their hands but when I question them about how often they integrate their code into the trunk, the answer is often, “we don’t integrate into our mainline, we use feature branches instead.”

 They usually go on to inform me that having half-developed features on the mainline makes it difficult to release and so the use of feature branches is necessary to overcome the problem of releasing.

 Simply by definition, Continuous Integration means just that…